 What sauces go well with sheet pan salmon?

-Popular sauces include a simple lemon-dill sauce, teriyaki sauce, or a light tahini dressing for added flavor.
+Try a lemon-dill sauce, teriyaki, or light tahini dressing for extra flavor.

 How do I know when salmon is done?

-Salmon is done when it flakes easily with a fork and the internal temperature reaches 145°F (63°C).
+It’s done when it flakes easily with a fork and reaches 145°F (63°C) inside.

 Conclusion